← Back to Blog·Mar 16, 2026·9 min read

 After the Court of Justice of the European Union (CJEU) invalidated Privacy Shield, noyb filed 101 identical complaints across every EU member state, targeting websites that continued using Google Analytics and Facebook Connect.
 The responses from national data protection authorities (DPAs) followed one by one — and the verdicts were unanimous.

-- January 2022 — Austria (DSB): The Austrian DPA was the first to rule.
-It found that a health-focused website's use of Google Analytics violated GDPR because visitor data (including IP addresses and cookie identifiers) was transferred to Google servers in the United States without an adequate legal basis.
-IP anonymization was in place but was deemed insufficient.
+First EU DPA to rule.
+A health-focused website's use of Google Analytics violated GDPR because visitor data was transferred to US servers without adequate legal basis.
+IP anonymization was deemed insufficient.

-- June 2022 — Italy (Garante): Italy's data protection authority ruled against a web publisher, echoing the Austrian and French decisions.
-The Garante gave a 90-day deadline to bring the website into compliance or stop using Google Analytics entirely.
+Ruled against a web publisher, echoing Austrian and French decisions.
+Gave a 90-day deadline to comply or stop using Google Analytics entirely.

-- September 2022 — Denmark (Datatilsynet): The Danish DPA concluded that Google Analytics could not be used lawfully without effective supplementary measures to protect data transferred to the US.
-The authority went further, issuing guidance that Standard Contractual Clauses alone were insufficient.
+Concluded GA could not be used lawfully without effective supplementary measures.
+Issued guidance that Standard Contractual Clauses alone were insufficient.

 These are not fringe opinions.
 They represent a pan-European consensus among independent regulatory bodies.
 The European Data Protection Board (EDPB) coordinated many of these investigations through a dedicated task force, ensuring consistency in their analysis.